gpanda70/data-engineering-experiments/spark/README.md

 **Transformation:** Operations like filter, select, join, groupBy.
 Can be split into narrow or wide(shuffle)

-**Action:** Operations like save, load, show, count.
+**Action:** Operations like save, show, count.
 This will actually start the execution.
 It will take the transformations and create a Optimized DAG (Physical plan)

 **Logical Plan:** Each transformation builds upon a logical plan, a tree of logical operations and high level abstraction